sagar5534/Kuppajo-IOS/Pods/FBSDKCoreKit/README.md

 NOTE: By default, the Facebook SDK for iOS is installed in ~/Documents/FacebookSDK

 ## TRY IT OUT

+### Swift Package Manager (available Xcode 11.2 and forward)

+1. In Xcode, select File > Swift Packages > Add Package Dependency.
+2. Follow the prompts using the URL for this repository and a minimum semantic version of v5.10.0
+3. Check-out the tutorials available online at: <https://developers.facebook.com/docs/ios/getting-started>
+4. Start coding!
+Visit <https://developers.facebook.com/docs/ios> for tutorials and reference documentation.

+**Note:**

+For projects that include Swift, use 'FacebookCore', 'FacebookLogin', and 'FacebookShare'

+For projects that do not include Swift,  use 'FBSDKCoreKit' 'FBSDKLoginKit' and 'FBSDKShareKit'

+### CocoaPods

 1. Download the SDK at <https://developers.facebook.com/docs/ios> or via CocoaPods by adding the 'FBSDKCoreKit', 'FBSDKLoginKit', and 'FBSDKShareKit' pods.